Sarah Wool Moore: Career

 For a decade she taught art and then between 1875 and 1884, Moore furthered her own education, traveling in Europe and studying for five years at the Academy of Fine Arts Vienna under the tutelage of August Eisenmenger.
-She returned to the United States and in 1884 became the head of the art department at the University of Nebraska–Lincoln.
+She returned to the United States and in 1884 became the head of the art department at the University of Nebraska.
 In addition to directing the department, she lectured on art history, drawing and painting.
 When she was hired, the art department was under the Agricultural Division of the Industrial College and Moore struggled to gain recognition for the department.
 Because the school did not authorize a fine arts college until 1912, the art and music teachers had to charge their students for classes.
 In 1888, Moore founded the Hayden Art Club, which would become the Nebraska Art Association, pioneering the art movement in the state.
 Resigning in 1892, she returned to New York, after presenting regent Charles Gere, founder of the Nebraska State Journal, with a portrait she had painted of him.
 In 1898, Moore began giving art classes and lectures in Brooklyn.

 In 1900, Moore was the driving force in founding the Society for the Protection of Italian Immigrants (often called the Society for Italian Immigrants), which originally had goals to facilitate new Italian immigrants in their assimilation to a new country and help them navigate among steerers and labor bosses who wanted to profit off of their labor.
 These grifters recommended boarding houses or jobs in which they got kickbacks for placing boarders or workers.
 To combat them, Moore and other social workers for immigrants made lists of honest boarding houses and employers.
 They hired agents to meet immigrants' ships to avoid con men.
 Quickly, Moore recognized that without language skills, workers being hired in large numbers for infrastructure projects were at a disadvantage and needed to quickly learn the language of their new home.
 As secretary of the organization, Moore pressed for the development of schools in the labor camps.
 Her focus was on adult education and her innovative approach did not teach language in the same way that schools typically taught children.